-NBF Inc. is the Administrator of the Fund.
-As Administrator, NBF Inc. processes all the purchases and redemptions of the Units, keeps a register of all Unitholders, conducts the valuation of the Fund on each Valuation Day and issues investor statements and annual tax slips to Unitholders.
-In consideration of the bookkeeping, record-keeping and valuation services provided by the Administrator under the Fund Accounting and Shareholder Record-Keeping Agreement the Fund pays the Administrator a monthly fee of \$1,255.00 and certain additional periodic fees as set forth in the Fund Accounting and Shareholder Record-Keeping Agreement.
+SGGG-FSI is the Administrator of the Fund.
+As Administrator, SGGG-FSI processes all the purchases and redemptions of the Units, keeps a register of all Unitholders, conducts the valuation of the Fund on each Valuation Day and issues investor statements and annual tax slips to Unitholders.
+In consideration of the bookkeeping, record-keeping and valuation services provided by the Administrator under the SGGG-FSI Services Agreement the Fund pays the Administrator a monthly fee of \$1,675.00 and certain additional periodic fees as set forth in the SGGG-FSI Services Agreement.

-NBF Inc. is also the Custodian of the Fund.
+NBF Inc. is the Custodian of the Fund.
 As Custodian, NBF Inc. holds the Fund's cash and investments in safekeeping on behalf of the Fund.
 In consideration of the custodial services provided by the Custodian under the Custodial Agreement, the Fund pays the Custodian fees that vary depending on a number of factors, including the specific nature of the service, number of trades, number of Unitholders, Fund Net Asset Value and Net Asset Value Per Unit at the time of service.